-The purpose of the AALL/Bloomberg Law Continuing Education Grants Program is to encourage program development and promote sharing among AALL entities.
-These procedures will be reviewed and revised in order to meet the goals of AALL's Continuing Professional Education Program.
-Grant requests for educational programming will be accepted electronically and reviewed by the Continuing Professional Education Committee.
+The purpose of the AALL/Bloomberg Law Continuing Education Grant Program is to encourage educational program development and promote program sharing among AALL entities.
+The application guidelines will be reviewed and revised periodically to continue meeting the goals of the program.
+Grant requests for educational programming are accepted electronically and reviewed by the AALL/Bloomberg Law Continuing Education Grant Jury.

-Decisions regarding requests for grant funding will be based (in part) on the following criteria:
+Decisions on grant funding will be based, in part, on the following criteria:

 - Need for the program

-- Probability that the program could be distributed to a wider audience within the AALL community
+- Possible distribution of the program to a wider audience within the AALL community

-Applications for Continuing Education Grants will be accepted for any amount and for the following purposes including but not limited to:
+Applications for the AALL/Bloomberg Law Continuing Education Grant Program will be accepted for any dollar amount, and for the following purposes, including, but not limited to: